LAION-AI/CLAP/README.md

 All codes are comming officially with the following paper, accepted by IEEE International Conference on Acoustics, Speech and Signal Processing, ICASSP 2023:
  - [Large-Scale Contrastive Language-Audio Pretraining with Feature Fusion and Keyword-to-Caption Augmentation](https://arxiv.org/abs/2211.06687)

-**New Updates: **
+**New Updates:**

-** we release new CLAP pretrained checkpoints pretrained on music and speech data collecstions from [our dataset collection repo](https://github.com/LAION-AI/audio-dataset).**
+<b>1.
+We release new CLAP pretrained checkpoints pretrained on music and speech data collecstions from [our dataset collection repo](https://github.com/LAION-AI/audio-dataset).</b>

-** CLAP model is incorporated and supported by [HuggingFace Transformers](https://huggingface.co/docs/transformers/v4.27.2/en/model_doc/clap).
-Many thanks to [Younes Belkada](https://huggingface.co/ybelkada) and [Arthur Zucker](https://fr.linkedin.com/in/arthur-zucker-8a0445144) for contributing to the HuggingFace support.**
+<b>2.
+CLAP model is incorporated and supported by [HuggingFace Transformers](https://huggingface.co/docs/transformers/v4.27.2/en/model_doc/clap).
+Many thanks to [Younes Belkada](https://huggingface.co/ybelkada) and [Arthur Zucker](https://fr.linkedin.com/in/arthur-zucker-8a0445144) for contributing to the HuggingFace support. </b>

 ## About this project